FAQBefore sending us a message check this FAQ.

-To adhere to the GDPR requirement, a data controller (our client) must appoint the data processor (Pinnacle) formally in writing, in our case, in the form of our Service Level Agreement and End User Licence Agreement.
+To adhere to the GDPR requirement, a data controller (our client) must appoint the data processor (Pinnacle) formally in writing, in our case, in the form of our Service Level Agreement and Data Processing Agreement.

 The document must state that the personal data is processed only on documented instructions from the controller or to meet the requirements of EU or UK law.
-We are reviewing all of our agreements to ensure compliance.
-This will ensure that relevant wordings are in place to cover aspects such as nature and purpose of the processing, the types of data processed and the obligations and rights of the controller.
+We have reviewed all of our agreements to ensure compliance.
+This ensures that relevant wordings are in place to cover aspects such as nature and purpose of the processing, the types of data processed and the obligations and rights of the controller.

 Under GDPR, we must notify any data breach to the controller without undue delay.
 Pinnacle therefore has processes and procedures in place for identifying, reviewing and promptly reporting data breaches to the relevant controller and assisting with any remedial action or reporting required.
 We would, however, stress that we have comprehensive technical and organisational security measures in place to mitigate against a data breach.

 Data Subject Rights

 Under GDPR there are significant enhancements to the rights that individuals enjoy with regards their personal data.
 Although there is a legal requirement for health data to be recorded and for those records to be kept for regulated time periods, Pinnacle can work with Clients in order to determine how best to facilitate.

 Pinnacle Systems allow Clients to access information to answer these requests but are also willing to assist where required.

 Data is retained according to the current guidelines or the explicit instructions of the relevant Data Controller.

 Please consult the detailed retention schedule (appendix 3) from NHS Digital, linked below:

 Pinnacle has procedures in place for the secure return/archiving/destruction of data when this is required.